virtual-labs/exp-gauss-seidel-iitr/experiment/procedure.md

 <br>
 <b>STEP 5</b>: Click on “Run Power Flow”.
 The number of iterations, Buses data: Bus Type, Voltage magnitude (pu), Angle (degree) , P<sub>gen</sub> (pu), Q<sub>gen</sub> (pu), Pload<sub>load</sub> (pu), Q<sub>load</sub> (pu), Line flows data: P<sub>line</sub> (pu), Q<sub>line</sub> (pu), P<sub>loss</sub> (pu), Q<sub>loss</sub> (pu), Total real and reactive power losses (pu) after convergence will be displayed.
 <br>
-<b>Note:</b> If the power flow does not converge within the maximum allowed iterations, a message will pop up stating, “The power flow analysis did not converge within the maximum allowed iterations”.
+ <b>Note1:</b> If the power flow does not converge within the maximum allowed iterations, a message will pop up stating, <b>“The power flow analysis did not converge within the maximum allowed iterations”</b>.
+      <br><br>
+      <b>Note2:</b> The convergence characteristics of the solution can be analysed by varying the maximum number of iterations and the tolerance limit.
+Also, the tolerance limit can be increased if the solution does not converge.</b>
 <br>